 Tara looked at the documents.
 They were her test scores.
 "Did I really do this well?"

 "I only used magic to get them, not to change the results.
 You did that all yourself.
 I told you, Tara, you're an incredibly smart young woman."
-She took her daughter's hand.
+She took her hand.
 "Let's see if we can get you enrolled?"

-Tara nodded happily.
-She followed her mother into the admissions building, went alone to the counter to get her forms.
+Tara followed her mother into the admissions building but went alone to the counter to get her forms.
 Then they found a secluded spot and her mother spelled them back to the LA warehouse that was her home.
 In between shopping for clothes and other things she needed, Tara filled the applications out and sent them in.
 Then she spent time alone with her mother and with the others at the warehouse, all of them demons like Tara's mom.
 In the presence of humans, they looked perfectly ordinary.
 But in the basement of the warehouse they could be what they really were.

-The ball forwarded through the rest so fast that Willow could barely make it out, but she recognized some of the moments she had lived with Tara.
+The ball forwarded through the rest so fast that Willow could barely make it out, but she recognized some of the moments she'd lived with Tara.
 Then the ball slowed and Willow saw Amy going into the shelter and Tara driving off to the warehouse to see her mother.
 Willow smiled at the warmth she saw between the two women when they greeted each other.
 Willow had never once experienced a moment like that with her own mother.

 "Why didn't you tell me," Willow asked the image of Tara.
 Its only response was to fade out.
 "Why didn't you trust me?"